someengineering/fixinventory/README.md

 In this quick start guide, we’re showing you three things, how to:

-    1. install Resoto for AWS with docker
+    1. install Resoto for AWS with Docker
-    2. use the Resoto CLI to run your first collect process
+    2. use the Resoto CLI to run your first collect workflow
-    3. query the results of the collect process
+    3. query the results of the collect run

 The docker set-up takes 2-5 minutes.
 The duration of the first collect process depends on the size of your environment - usually 5-10 minutes.